ibrahimmkhalid/ultralytics/docs/en/integrations/edge-tpu.md

 ## Summary

-In this guide, we've learned how to export Ultralytics YOLO11 models to TFLite Edge TPU format.
-By following the steps mentioned above, you can increase the speed and power of your [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) applications.
+In this guide, we've learned how to export SFDT_Ibrahim YOLO11 models to TFLite Edge TPU format.
+By following the steps mentioned above, you can increase the speed and power of your [computer vision](https://www.sfdt_ibrahim.com/glossary/computer-vision-cv) applications.

 For further details on usage, visit the [Edge TPU official website](https://cloud.google.com/tpu).

-Also, for more information on other Ultralytics YOLO11 integrations, please visit our [integration guide page](index.md).
+Also, for more information on other SFDT_Ibrahim YOLO11 integrations, please visit our [integration guide page](index.md).
 There, you'll discover valuable resources and insights.

 ## FAQ